-Angela Mazerolle, Superintendent of Pensions and Insurance, Financial and Consumer Services Commission of New Brunswick (FCNB)
+Angela Mazerolle, Superintendent of Pensions and Insurance, Financial and Consumer Services Commission, FCNB

-Chris Carter, VP and Deputy Superintendent, Market Conduct, BC Financial Services Authority (BCFSA) Louise Gauthier, Senior Director of Distribution Framework Policies, Autorité des marchés financiers (AMF), Québec

-Moderator: Jill McCutcheon, Partner, Torys
+Chris Carter, VP and Deputy Superintendent, Market Conduct, BC Financial Services Authority (BCFSA) Louise Gauthier, Directrice principale, Autorité des marchés financiers (AMF) Moderator: Jill McCutcheon, Partner, Torys

-Chris Carter was asked what keeps him up at night, and he said there are a lot of issues that are currently of concern including advancing the fair treatment of consumers, climate change, and natural catastrophes.
+Chris Carter was asked what keeps him up at night, and he said there are a lot of issues that are concerns including advancing the fair treatment of consumers, climate change, and natural catastrophes.

 Angela Mazerolle said that fair treatment of customers is a key priority for her as well, along with the revisions to the New Brunswick Insurance Act.
 Louise Gauthier said that climate change is on the AMF's radar, along with the fair treatment of customers.
-There are also risks that may have developed due to the pandemic and these will need to be closely monitored, she said.
-There are also operational risks related to information technology that could become bigger issues, she added.
-Ms. Gauthier said that there were still concerns about complex products being offered by insurers, and ensuring that there is full transparency about these to the customer; she specifically referenced the recent report issued by the AMF on critical illness insurance.
+There are also risks that may have developed due to the pandemic and these will need to be closely monitored.
+There are also operational risks related to information technology that could become bigger issues.
+Ms. Gauthier said that there were still concerns about complex products offered by insurers, and ensuring that there is full transparency about these to the customer; she specifically referenced the report issued by the AMF on critical illness insurance.

-The issue of intermediaries was raised, and Ms. Gauthier said that Québec's Distribution Act requires insurers to be responsible for the behaviour and oversight of intermediaries.
+The issue of intermediaries was raised, and Ms. Gauthier said that the Distribution Act requires insurers to be responsible for the behaviour and oversight of intermediaries.
 The AMF encourages MGAs to develop tools to ensure that they are meeting their market conduct requirements.

-Ms. Mazerolle said that New Brunswick has developed, as part of its multi-year Insurance Act Rewrite project, new provisions to deal with improved approaches to intermediaries.

-Chris Carter said that in BC, the different regulatory bodies are aligned and working together to deal with insurers and the intermediaries.
-The insurer has to be accountable for the fair treatment of customers across the entire life cycle of products.
-Insurers and intermediaries need to be working closely together to ensure that they are co-ordinated around the fair treatment of customers.
+Ms. Mazerolle said that New Brunswick has as part of its Insurance Act rewrite new provisions to deal with improved approaches to intermediaries.
+Chris Carter said that in BC the different regulatory bodies are aligned and working together to deal with insurers and the intermediaries.
+The insurer has to be accountable, however, for the fair treatment of customers across the entire life cycle of products.
+Insurers and intermediaries need to be working closely together to ensure that they are coordinated around the fair treatment of customers.

 CCIR and the issue of harmonization was raised and whether this was still a priority for the CCIR.
-With the several provincial jurisdictions that now have rule-making authority, there is, Ms. McCutcheon asserted, the potential for rules to differ from one province to another.
+With all the jurisdictions that have rule-making authority there is, Ms. McCutcheon said, the potential for rules to differ from one province to another.
 Ms. Mazerolle responded that CCIR is a good forum for promoting more harmonization, and that rules allow for greater harmonization by allowing jurisdictions to respond quickly to emerging issues.
 She did not feel that rule-making authority was the cause of a lack of harmonization, and that the pressure to develop different approaches was more the product of each jurisdiction having different priorities.
-Rules are easier to develop than having to go through a legislative change approach, she said, and this could make it easier to develop more harmonization.

-Chris Carter said that the source of a non-harmonized situation was the outcome of a constitutional reality in Canada; this, he said, was a fundamental reality.
+Rules are easier to develop than a legislative approach, she said, and this could make it easier to develop more harmonization.
+Chris Carter said that the source of a non-harmonized situation was the outcome of a constitutional reality; this he said was a fundamental reality.

-But, he added, there are examples of where a focus on inter-provincial harmonization does work-and he gave the example of a cyber-security incident reporting rule that BCFSA was contemplating.
+But, he added, there are examples of where things do work-and he gave the example of a cyber-security incident reporting rule that BCFSA was contemplating.
 He said that during the consultations on this with industry, there was a lot of push back, with industry saying that BCFSA needs to better align with other jurisdictions.

 Mr. Carter said that BCFSA listened, thought those arguments had merit, and was rethinking its approach on this issue.
-So his conclusion was that consultations do matter and there are situations where the commitment to harmonization does get reflected in regulatory initiatives1.
+So his conclusion was that consultations do matter and there are situations where this commitment to harmonization does get reflected in regulatory initiatives1.